Halifax, West Yorkshire: Dean Clough Mill

-Eureka!
-The National Children's Museum was inspired and opened by King Charles III when he was Prince of Wales and Duke of Cornwall in the summer of 1992 and is in part of the railway station.
-Once the home of the diarist Anne Lister, Shibden Hall is just outside Halifax in the neighbouring Shibden Valley.
-Dean Clough, a refurbished worsted spinning mill, is the home of Northern Broadsides Theatre Company and the IOU theatre company as well as providing space for eight art galleries.
+It was converted into a business park in the 1980s by Sir Ernest Hall.
+It was redeveloped again to host the Northern Broadsides Theatre Company and the IOU theatre company as well as providing space for eight art galleries.
 The Artworks is a collection of artists studios, gallery space and an art school housed in an old mill complex just to the south of the town centre.